wevote/WeVoteServer/docs/README_MAC_SIMPLIFIED_INSTALL.md

     The useage is:  python manage.py create_dev_user first_name last_name email password

     ```
-    (WeVoteServer3.7) admins-iMac:WeVoteServer admin$ python manage.py create_dev_user Samuel Adams samuel@adams.com ale
+    (WeVoteServer3.7) admin$ python manage.py create_dev_user Samuel Adams samuel@adams.com ale
     Creating developer first name=Samuel, last name=Adams, email=samuel@adams.com
     End of create_dev_user
-    (WeVoteServer3.7) admins-iMac:WeVoteServer admin$
+    (WeVoteServer3.7) admin$
     ```

 1. Navigate to [http://localhost:8000/admin/](http://localhost:8000/admin/) and sign in with your new user name/password.

-1. The local instance of the WeVoteServer is now setup and running (although it has no election data stored in Postgres at this point).
+1. The local instance of the WeVoteServer is now setup and running (although there is no election data stored in Postgres, for it to serve to clients at this point).

 ## import some ballot data from the live production API Server